sensorimotorai/sensorimotorai.github.io/debates.md

 ### (1) Rewards must be inferred, they are ultimately subjective

 Imagine you're a neuron, buried deep in the central nervous system of a human.
 From your perspective, there is no such thing as "outside world."
-All that exists are [*spikes*](https://en.wikipedia.org/wiki/Action_potential), or action potentials, arriving at your synapses from other neurons.
+All that exists are <a href="https://en.wikipedia.org/wiki/Action_potential" target="_blank"><em>spikes</em></a>, or action potentials, arriving at your synapses from other neurons.

 Everything else is *inferred*.